fabianmartins/alienattack.workshop/README.md

 This will kick off the continuous compiling of the environment.
 It may take a few seconds until you get the results.

 The output may come out perfectly with 0 errors, or with some errors.
 If these errors are of the type TS6192 or TS6133, then you're good.
-This errors appear when some classes are imported but not used, like when part of the code is commented.
+These errors appear when some classes are imported but not used, like when part of the code is commented.
 This will not break the code at the running time.

 A totally successful compilation will be something like the output below: